mrhp00/Psychological-Talent-Identification-App/HELP.md

 3. The app calculates the total score and shows descriptions for each answer.
 4. The entry is saved to `entries.json`.

-### Searching Entries
 - Click **Search** and enter a name or phone number.
 - Double-click a result to see full details and answer descriptions.
+Click **Search** and enter a name or phone number.
+Double-click a result to see full details and answer descriptions.
+- Click **Search** and enter a name or phone number.
+- Double-click a result to see full details and answer descriptions.

 ### Sorting
-- Click the table headers to sort by name or score.
+Click the table headers to sort by name or score.
+### Editing and Deleting Entries
+To edit or delete an entry:
+- Right-click an entry in the main table (or select and use the context menu)
+- Choose **Edit** to modify the entry's details and answers
+- Choose **Delete** to remove the entry from the list

+All changes are saved automatically.

 ## How to Change `keys.json` for Different Questions